seatcode/midas-hexarch/README.md

 All of them can use models, but not all of them can use every other kind of piece.
 For example, a repository cannot use a mapper.
 All the constraints are covered per each piece below.

+### Dependency Injection

+This a technique in which a class instance receives all it needs from the constructor, rather than directly importing the required modules at the beginning of the file as it's usually done in JS.

+This is done in Hexagonal Arquitechture for two reasons:

+- The entire domain works as a singleton.
+  - This way we have a single instance of the config that is readable from any point of the domain.
+- Any domain piece can be easily replaced by another dependency that meets the criteria (adapter pattern).

+For all of this to happen, we must respect some (not to) import rules and use something called factory pattern, which is covered below.

+#### Import rules

+- ✅ Models can be directly imported everywhere inside the domain.
+- 🚫 **Importing something else that is not a model is strictly forbidden out of factories.**

-> **IMPORTANT:** Models can always be directly imported, while the rest of pieces CANNOT.
-Use cases, services, mappers and repositories that are not models can only be injected as dependencies through a factory. 🚫 **Importing something else that is not a model is strictly forbidden.** See why in [dependency injection](#dependency-injection) section.
+Use cases, services, mappers and repositories that are not models can only be injected as dependencies through a factory.

+#### Factory

+This is a file that is present in every domain piece folder and it's in charge of creating an instance for its adjacent domain piece.

+Factories can import:

+- Other factories
+- 3rd party packages

+The purpose of a factory is supporting the injection of dependencies by providing the domain piece that is instantiated with the dependencies it requires.

+> Note: The config should always be injected as a dependency.

 ### Models